 For illustrative purposes, the following figures show several common bifurcation permutations.

-Figure 22 illustrates a single host baseboard that supports x16 with a single controller add-in card that also supports x16 (Type 6).
+Figure 20 illustrates a single host baseboard that supports x16 with a single controller add-in card that also supports x16.
 The PRSTNB[3:0]# state is 0b0111.
 The BIF[2:0]# state is 0b000 as there is no need to instruct the end-point network controller to a specific bifurcation.
 The PRSNTB encoding notifies the baseboard that this card is only capable of 1 x16.
 The single host baseboard determines that it is also capable of supporting 1 x16.
 The resulting link width is 1 x16.

-Figure 22: Single Host (1 x16) and 1 x16 Add-in Card (Single Controller)
+Figure 20: Single Host (1 x16) and 1 x16 Add-in Card (Single Controller)